About Darrell Duthie

 About Malcolm MacPhail

-Wry, irreverent and no great fan of the army hierarchy, by late 1917 he’s made captain.
-Whether it’s the advantages of three pips on his sleeve, his background as a fledgling lawyer or simply because he’s seen too much, he’s not shy about letting his views be known.
+Wry, irreverent and no great fan of the army hierarchy, he’s not shy about letting his views be known.
 Particularly when he sees things differently, which he does all too frequently.
-It’s an attitude that doesn’t always sit well with his more traditionally-minded superiors.
+As a fledging lawyer that might have been fine in a courtroom, but it’s an attitude that doesn’t sit well with his more traditionally-minded superiors.

 * Acknowledgement: “Canadian armoured cars going into action at the Battle of Amiens” Library and Archives Canada Ministry of the Overseas Military Forces of Canada fonds/a003016